Monday, February 14, 2011

 The name of J.V.
 Stalin strikes terror in the hearts of the bourgeoisie and the petty-bourgeois intellectuals.
 His name stokes their dread, even now, over a half-century since he died, and with good reason.
 It stands for their doom.
 That alone suffices to warrant a positive re-appraisal of Stalin’s significance for Communists.

 Anti-Communist intellectuals and other commentators insist that Communists apologize for “the crimes of Stalin.”
 I am a Marxist-Leninist.
 I do not repent.
-I affirm as my own abiding heritage the heroic legacy of the Soviet Union and the community of socialist countries it championed—for which I will never apologize.
+I affirm as my own abiding heritage the heroic legacy of the

 As his last major writing, this pamphlet allows Marxist-Leninists to comprehend Stalin’s thought at the point of its most mature development.
 I intend to re-read all of Stalin’s major writings before re-reading the other Marxist classics from V.I.
 Lenin back to Karl Marx and Friedrich Engels.